-To make plastics, fossil fuels (like petroleum and fracked natural gasses) are processed through energy-intensive systems to produce petrochemicals like Ethylene and Propylene.
-These are then further processed and combined in different ways to create the many different plastics that people use, including beneath our feet.
+To make plastics, fossil fuels (like petroleum and fracked natural gasses) are processed to produce petrochemicals like Ethylene and Propylene.
+These chemicals are then further processed and combined in different ways to create plastics.
 You may be familiar with the acronym PET.
 This is Polyethylene terephthalate, the plastic that single-use water bottles are made from and one of the most common types of plastics.

-So why is this a problem?
+So why are fossil fuel foams a problem?

 There are three ways to tackle the problem of petroleum-based foams in footwear.

 This process takes an incredibly sustainable material and gives it a second life in the shoes you wear, as a direct replacement for harmful fossil-fuel based foams.
-The manufacturing requires incredibly little energy relative to petrochemical foams and the result is a material that does all the things that synthetic foams can do, with a tiny fraction of the environmental footprint.
+The manufacturing requires incredibly little energy relative to petrochemical foams.
+The result is a material that does all the things that synthetic foams can do, with a tiny fraction of the environmental footprint.

 The problem comes with the challenge of getting clear and accurate measures of carbon output versus the amount trapped in offsets.
 It's also an approach that relies on the successful execution and management of offset programs to 'undo' the damage done by material manufacturing.
 This process is often outsourced to third-party companies and programs and difficult to effectively keep careful tabs on.
-While this approach involves taking responsibility for the damage done, it's far more effective to avoid doing the damage in the first place, as is the case with the ReCORK recycled cork midsole.
+While this approach involves taking responsibility for the damage done, it's far more effective to avoid doing the damage in the first place, as is the case with the ReCORK Recycled Cork midsole.

 What are we doing at SOLE?

 We're in the midst of a constant process of improvement.
 It takes diligence and determination, but we believe that this is the only way to do business responsibly in the 21st century.
-We're excited to introduce plastic-free packaging in upcoming product runs (more on this soon) and we're also committed to creating thorough audits of our overall carbon footprint to best understand our company's impact and account for it.
+We feature introduce plastic-free packaging on all our products, and we're also committed to creating thorough audits of our overall carbon footprint to best understand our company's impact and account for it.
 We do all this so we can say without hesitation that our overall impact as a business is not only positive for people, but for the planet too.
 Stay tuned.